 Adirondacks

 Experience the ultimate Adirondack getaway by pitching a tent at the tranquil Luzerne Campground, where for only $22/night, you can revel in lakeside living at Fourth Lake.
-A more upscale camping experience can be found at Lake George Camping Village, where you can book a cabin from a range of sizes starting at $120/night.
+A more upscale camping experience can be found at Lake George Camping Village, where you can book a cabin from a range of sizes starting at $124.95/night.
 From there, it's just a 5-minute drive to the must-visit attraction of the area, Lake George Steamboat Cruises (pictured).
-Board the Minnie-Ha-Ha or the Mohican, two of America's last remaining steam paddle wheel ships and oldest continuously operated tour boats respectively, for as little as $20-$25.
+Board the Minnie-Ha-Ha or the Mohican, two of America's last remaining steam paddle wheel ships and oldest continuously operated tour boats respectively, for as little as $13-$25.

 Enjoy a refreshing swim at Million Dollar Beach (entry is free) while taking in the stunning scenery of paragliders soaring overhead, historic boats cruising by, and the majestic Adirondack Mountains enveloping you.
 For an unparalleled panoramic view of the village, lake, and mountains, take a moderate 1.5-mile hike up Prospect Mountain, or drive up the scenic Prospect Mountain Memorial Highway for only $10 and hop on the shuttle to reach the summit.
 There are plenty more hiking opportunities to explore, such as the Pinnacle, Pilot Knob, and Buck Mountain.

-To cap off your Adirondack adventure, catch a Glens Falls Dragons ball game, the area's minor league baseball team, and make the getaway a home run. (admission $3-$5)
+To cap off your Adirondack adventure, catch a Glens Falls Dragons ball game, the area's minor league baseball team, and make the getaway a home run (admission $3-$5).

 Capital-Saratoga